 Glenda stared at them, at Pest with his glowing skin, and Green Suit surreptitiously stashing two Jammie Dodgers in his breast pocket, and D absently stirring his tea with one long finger.
 She pushed back from the table, folding her arms across her chest and planting her sensible shoes firmly on the floor.
 “Right.
 Start talking.
 And make it good, otherwise you’ll find Scoundrel isn’t the only one that bites.”

-Green Suit took a noisy gulp of tea, and Pest suddenly became very interested in the hem of his t-shirt.
+Green Suit gulped at his cup noisily, and Pest suddenly became very interested in the hem of his t-shirt.
 D took a sip of tea and said, “Very nice, this.”

 D interlaced his fingers carefully, and lifted his dark eyes to hers.
 “We have a vacancy.”